thewca/wca-documents/edudoc/competitor-tutorial/tutorial.md

 # WCA Competition Tutorial

+Scroll to the bottom of the document for translations.

 ## WCA Organization - General Introduction
 ![WCA logo](../../assets/WCAlogo_notext.svg){.logo height=133px}
 The World Cube Association is the organization governing speedcubing competitions all around the world.
 Every competition that is sanctioned by the WCA has to follow the WCA [Regulations](https://www.worldcubeassociation.org/regulations/) and [Guidelines](https://www.worldcubeassociation.org/regulations/guidelines.html), so it's very important that you are familiar with them before going to a competition.